Nutrition for type 2 diabetes

 • Restriction of some favorite foods rich in simple sugars

-Nutrition for type 2 diabetes works through several key mechanisms.
+Type 2 diabetes nutrition works through several key mechanisms.
 The first is the control of carbohydrate intake.
-Slowly digestible carbohydrates (with a low glycemic index) are chosen, which provide a gradual release of glucose into the blood, preventing sharp rises in blood sugar.
+Slow-digesting carbohydrates (with a low glycemic index) are chosen, which provide a gradual release of glucose into the blood, preventing sharp rises in blood sugar.
 Simple sugars and refined carbohydrates, which quickly raise glucose and stimulate excessive insulin secretion, worsening insulin resistance, are limited.

 The second mechanism is the optimization of the macronutrient ratio.
-Adequate protein intake aids satiety, maintains muscle mass, and has less impact on blood sugar compared to carbohydrates.
-Healthy fats, such as those from nuts, seeds, avocados, and olive oil, improve cellular sensitivity to insulin and contribute to cholesterol regulation.
-Fiber, abundant in vegetables, fruits, and whole grains, slows down carbohydrate absorption and improves gut health, playing a key role in glycemic control.
+Adequate intake of protein supports satiety, maintains muscle mass, and has less impact on blood sugar compared to carbohydrates.
+Healthy fats, such as those from nuts, seeds, avocados, and olive oil, improve cellular insulin sensitivity and contribute to cholesterol regulation.
+Fiber, abundant in vegetables, fruits, and whole grains, slows down carbohydrate absorption and improves gut health, playing a role in good glycemic control.

 • Controlled carbohydrate intake, with a preference for complex sources.